wp-plugins/wp-all-import/readme.txt

 = WP All Import Professional Edition =
 [youtube http://www.youtube.com/watch?v=3LfbN7uWcTA /]

-*WP All Import Pro* is a paid upgrade that includes premium support and adds the following features to WP All Import:
+*WP All Import Pro* is a paid upgrade that includes premium support and adds the following features:

 * Import to Custom Post Types - commonly used to import to Automotiv, OpenHouse, Listings, as well as any other theme or plugin that makes use of Custom Post Types.